unstoppabledomains/dev-docs/partner/index.md

 # Register as a Partner

 :::warning
-The Partner feature only support domains and wallets on the Polygon L2 network.
-See the [Polygon Developer Integration Guide](../polygon/polygon-migration-guide.md) to get started.
+The Partner API only supports domains and wallets on the Polygon L2 network.
+See the [Polygon Developer Integration Guide](/polygon/polygon-migration-guide.md) to get started.
 :::

 ## Step 1: Create an Account